Skip to content

 Note

-Automatic Dependency Build Inclusion
+Automatic Dependency Inclusion

 • Manually add the dependency to your Xcode project